-longestPerGene a logical (default FALSE), if FALSE all transcript isoforms per gene.
-Ignored if "region" is not a character of either: "mRNA","tx", "cds", "leaders" or "trailers". geneOrTxNames a character vector (default "tx"), should row names keep trancript names ("tx")

-regions a character vector, default: c("mrna", "leaders", "cds", "trailers"), make raw count matrices of whole regions specified.
-Can also be a custom GRangesList of for example uORFs or a subset of cds etc.

-- type default: "count" (raw counts matrix), alternative is "fpkm", "log2fpkm" or "log10fpkm" - lib.typea character(default: "default"), load files in experiment or some precomputed variant, either "ofst", "bedo", "bedoc" or "pshifted".
-These are made with OR- Fik:::convertLibs() or shiftFootprintsByExperiment().
-Can also be custom user made folders inside the experiments bam folder. - weight numeric or character, a column to score overlaps by.
+character, output directory, default: resFolder(df).
+Will make a folder within this called "QC_STATS" with all results in this directory.
+Warning: If you assign not default path, you will have a hazzle to load files later.
+Much easier to load countTable_regions 67 count tables, statistics, ++ later with default.
+Update resFolder of df instead if needed. longestPerGene a logical (default FALSE), if FALSE all transcript isoforms per gene.
+Ignored if "region" is not a character of either: "mRNA", "tx", "cds", "leaders" or "trailers". geneOrTxNames a character vector (default "tx"), should row names keep trancript names ("tx") or change to gene names ("gene") a character vector, default: c("mrna", "leaders", "cds", "trailers"), make raw regions count matrices of whole regions specified.
+Can also be a custom GRangesList of for example uORFs or a subset of cds etc. default: "count" (raw counts matrix), alternative is "fpkm", "log2fpkm" or "log10fpkm" type lib.type a character(default: "default"), load files in experiment or some precomputed variant, either "ofst", "bedo", "bedoc" or "pshifted".
+These are made with OR-Fik:::convertLibs() or shiftFootprintsByExperiment().
+Can also be custom user made folders inside the experiments bam folder. weight numeric or character, a column to score overlaps by.
 Default "score", will check for a metacolumn called "score" in libraries.
-If not found, will not use weights. - rel.dir relative output directory for out.dir, default: "QC_STATS".
-For pshifted, write "pshifted". - forceRemake logical, default FALSE.
-If TRUE, will not look for existing file count table files. - library.names character, default: bamVarName(df).
-Names to load libraries as to environment and names to display in plots. - format character, default "qs", alternative: "rds".
+If not found, will not use weights. rel.dir relative output directory for out.dir, default: "QC_STATS".
+For pshifted, write "pshifted". forceRemake logical, default FALSE.
+If TRUE, will not look for existing file count table files. character, default: bamVarName(df).
+Names to load libraries as to environment library.names and names to display in plots. format character, default "qs", alternative: "rds".
 Which format to save summarizedExperiment.